 Next Generation ETD Contracts

 Currently, the product scope of Eurex is supporting at most one expiration per month.
 In case of more than one expiration per month, additional products need to be set up related to one specific monthly expiration.
-As an example, index option contracts expiring on the 3rd Friday of a month, quarter or year are summarized by one product (“main product”, e.g. OESX) and index option contracts referring to the same underlying and expiring on the 1st , 2nd or 4th Friday of a month are summarized by different products (e.g. OES1, OES2 or OES4, respectively).
+As an example, index option contracts expiring on the third Friday of a month, quarter or year are summarized by one product (“main product”, e.g. OESX) and index option contracts referring to the same underlying and expiring on the first, second or fourth Friday of a month are summarized by different products (e.g. OES1, OES2 or OES4, respectively).

 In the future, the product scope of Eurex is enhanced to support more than one expiration per month, which applies across the trading, clearing and risk management area.
 Consequently, several sub-monthly expiring contracts referring to the same underlying can be summarized by the same product.
 In parallel to the corresponding releases in the clearing and risk management area, the T7 Release 10.0 is providing the functional and technical changes to support products having more than one expiration per month.

 Linked with the launch of the T7 Release 10.0 and with the releases in the clearing and risk management area, Eurex is launching several business initiatives, which requires the handling of products containing more than one expiration per month.
 As mentioned before, one business initiative is related to the integration of weekly products which are going to be dissolved and the corresponding weekly expiring contracts will be included to the main product.
 This business initiative will apply to all weekly products available for equity options, equity index options and options on fixed income futures.